 Remedies to a Breach of Contract

-Lusk Law, LLC, has helped many business owners and landlords create and enforce contracts, and we have represented clients accused of breaching contracts.
-If you’re in the midst of a contract dispute, please don’t hesitate to contact us at 1-443-535-9715.
+Our team has helped many business owners and landlords create and enforce contracts, and we have represented clients accused of breaching contracts.
+If you’re in the midst of a contract dispute, please don’t hesitate to contact us about remedies to that breach of contract at (443) 535-9715.

 Defenses to Breach of Contract

 There’s a reason minors (children under age 18) can’t have their own credit cards: they lack the capacity to contract.
-The term “capacity to contract” means an individual’s ability to fully understand the terms of an agreement, and potential consequences.
-So, people who have a cognitive impairment, such as advanced dementia, would also be considered as lacking the capacity to contract.
+The term “capacity to contract” means an individual’s ability to fully understand the terms of an agreement and potential consequences.
+So, people who have a cognitive impairment, such as advanced dementia, are also considered as lacking the capacity to contract.

-- Mistakes of fact – Mistakes in a contract may be unilateral (unknown to one party) or bilateral, in which both parties agree the contract includes a mistake.
+Mistakes in a contract may be unilateral (unknown to one party) or bilateral, in which both parties agree the contract includes a mistake.
 A bilateral mistake might be as simple as a typo that changes the meaning of the contract, such as monthly rent amount of $8000 instead of $800.
 A unilateral mistake can arise out of unclear wording, wherein one party interprets the language to have a different meaning.
-However, unilateral mistakes may not necessarily result in a contract’s being void.
+However, unilateral mistakes may not necessarily result in a contract being void.

 Landlords may at some point in their careers have tenants who stop paying rent.
 That’s a breach of contract.
 But Maryland landlords must follow certain guidelines and ask the District Court to initiate formal eviction proceedings.